envms/fluentpdo/readme.md

 update your dependencies with `composer update`, and you're done!

-### Copy
+### Download Zip

-If you prefer not to use composer, create the directory `Envms/FluentPDO` in your library directory, and drop this repository into it.
+If you prefer not to use composer, download the latest release, create the directory `Envms/FluentPDO` in your library directory, and drop this repository into it.
 Finally, add:

 ```php
 require "[lib-dir]/Envms/FluentPDO/src/Query.php";